tier4/driving_log_replayer/docs/use_case/performance_diag.en.md

 ## Arguments passed to logging_simulator.launch

-To lighten autoware processing, modules that are not relevant to evaluation are disabled by passing false as a launch argument.
+To make Autoware processing less resource-consuming, modules that are not relevant to evaluation are disabled by passing the `false` parameter as a launch argument.
-The following is set.
+The following parameters are set to `false` when launching the `performance_diag` evaluation scenario:

 - planning: false
 - control: false